roknr/inversihax/README.md

 ---
 This was a quick overview of the Inversihax framework and its features.
 For more information take a look at [the documentation](Docs/README.md);

+## Contributions
 Feel free to contribute by making your own enhancements through pull requests or creating new feature request and suggestions in the issues section.

+### A word regarding development
+If you want to develop, Visual Studio Code editor is recommended.
+Inversihax consists of two projects - the Framework and the Tests project.
+The Framework one contains all the framework features while the test one provides tests for it.
+Both can be open simultaneously with VS Code by opening the `Inversihax.code-workspace`.

+#### The Framework project
+The framework project contains a `tasks.json` file in the `.vscode` folder.
+The file contains a `Lint` task and a `Build-Watch` task.
+You can run the `Lint` task to lint the project or run the `Build-Watch` task to start the build/watch.
+This task also has has an `auto` property set to true - this is used by the [AutoLaunch](https://marketplace.visualstudio.com/items?itemName=philfontaine.autolaunch) VS Code extension which starts up the tasks that have the `auto` property set to true by default when you launch the VS Code editor - so you don't have to run the task manually.

+#### The Test project
+This project contains the tests for the framework and references it locally.
+It contains scripts for running all the tests (all files that end with `.test.ts`) inside the `package.json` and building a test bot using `browserify` (if running the script to build this bot, make sure the `dist` folder exists inside the same directory as the `package.json` as it is not registered to source control).
+The project also contains a `launch.json` script inside the `.vscode` folder.
+This file provides test debugging functionality inside VS Code - so you can set a breakpoint inside the editor and debug the tests themselves.